DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** Grid is really nice.
 I need way more practice when it comes to align the content inside of the containers though.

+### Day 37-38: 2018 March 7-8, Wednesday-Thursday

+**Today's Progress**: I'm updating my log for two days as I had some connection issues yesterday.
+That didn't stop me from practicing though!
+So, I added the logic for my Memory Game project, and I implemented a few features, like a modal that is displayed upon the game completion, a restart command for refreshing the game (and shuffling the cards again), a background music on window load, etc. What I'm trying to achieve now is to keep track of the number of moves according to the number of clicks.
+Then I need to make sure that this is stored somewhere as it should affect the final score.
+Not as easy as it sounds!

+**Thoughts:** This project is really cool and I'm enjoying squeezing my brain over it.
+Once completed I will definitely write more simple games like that.